Dr Emmanuela Bakola

 Expertise and Engagement

-I enjoy teaching on all aspects of Greek literature and culture: since 2006 I have taught several Greek drama modules at UCL, Reading and the Open University of Cyprus, but also other subjects, from Homeric epic to Lucian’s satire, and from Greek myth to the transmission of Greek texts.
-I am particularly fond of teaching Greek and Latin language, and have done so for over ten years.
+I enjoy teaching on all aspects of Greek literature and culture: since 2006 I have taught several Greek drama modules at King's, UCL, Reading and the Open University of Cyprus, but also other subjects, from Homeric epic to Lucian’s satire, and from Greek myth to the transmission of Greek texts, as well as the Greek and Latin language at all levels.

 I would be happy to talk about any aspect of Greek literature, and I would be particularly keen to talk in relation to my new project on the Greeks and the environment.